JulianR0/monstermod-redo/README.md

 - Update source code so it can compile AND run **ON WINDOWS**. **[DONE]**
 - Implement *-almost-* all Opposing Force monsters. **[DONE]**
-- Implement *-almost-* all default Sven Co-op monsters.
+- Implement *-almost-* all default Sven Co-op monsters. **[DONE]**
+- Make MonsterMod aware of normal game entities. *-For those who want to use the plugin in vanilla HL.-*
 - Custom model support.

 ### Tier 4

+- Implement reading entities within the BSP itself.
-- Model scaling.
+- Model scaling. *-If possible.-*
-- Custom sound support.
+- Custom sound support, along with sentences.
-- Add configurations to change AI behaviour.
 - Fix all pending bugs.

 ### Tier 5

+- Add configurations to change AI behaviour.
 - Optimize code and enhance the AI.
 - Create "tool" entities for easier map customization.